z390development/z390/doc/z390_Sort_Utility.md

 All file I/O is blocked to minimize disk seeking on single disk systems.

-User can define location of SORTWK01 and SORTWK02 if multiple physical disk drives are available.
+User can define the location of SORTWK01 and SORTWK02 if multiple physical disk drives are available.

-A set of regression tests are executed via rt\RTSORT.BAT including test of all 7 sort key types.

-The utilities sort\TESTSRT3.MLC and TESTSRT4.MLC can be used to generate, sort, and verify any number of records.

 A million records can be sorted in 28 seconds.
 Statistics on each sort execution are recorded on the statistics file if option STATS is specified.